Skip to main content

 • Punishing for not doing what is asked, doesn’t work.
 Save your eye rolls and deep sighs because they won’t make life easier.

 • Distract a person to redirect them away from a problem behavior.
-Tips for distracting include: changing the subject, talk about good memories, give the person a fun and easy task, go for a walk, move to a different place, offer some comfort food, play music, start a new activity.
+Tips for distracting include changing the subject, talking about good memories, giving the person a fun and easy task, going for a walk, moving to a different place, offering comfort food, playing music, and starting a new activity.

 MENU CLOSE